influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/_index.md

 ---
 title: How existing InfluxDB workloads work
 description: >
-  Learn to use InfluxDB Cloud Dedicated (Single-tenant) for your write and query workloads.
+  Learn to use InfluxDB Cloud Dedicated for existing write and query workloads coming from previous version of InfluxDB.
 weight: 3
 menu:
   influxdb_cloud_dedicated: